Raoul Vazquez: 2018–present: After Operación Triunfo

 After Operación Triunfo, Raoul signed a contract with Universal Music for the launching of his career as a singer.
 During 2018's first semester he worked with three of his Operación Triunfo fellows - Mimi Doblas, Nerea Rodríguez and Agoney – considering the establishment of a band named “Delta”, a project that was discarded and eventually each one of them undertook a solo career.

 In October 2018 Raoul took part in the Coca-Cola Music Experience Festival, celebrated at the WiZink Center in Madrid, where he presented in front of 15.000 people a first version of a song that later on was launched as his first single, “Estaré ahí”.
 Besides, that month he signed with Javier Calvo and Javier Ambrossi in the musical “La Llamada” (Holy Camp!), staged in the Lara Theater, in order to play the role of God.
 He has been performing in numerous occasions, since then and to the present day, and has participated as well in the national tour of "La LLamada" during 2019.
 In December 2018 Raoul presented “Tus monstruos” with his fellow in The Voice, Belén Aguilera.
 In June 2019, Raoul finally launched “Estaré ahí”, his first single, a melodic ballad of which he is singer, writer and co-producer and is based on his own personal experiences.
 The video clip was seen by more than 200.000 people in YouTube during the first day after his launching, and the song was #1 in all digital sale platforms.

 At the beginning of 2020 Raoul made a 4-concert tour with his Operación Triunfo fellows Nerea Rodríguez and Ricky Merino.
 They made concerts in Barcelona, Bilbao, Málaga y Madrid.
 In February 2020, Raoul participated as Nerea Rodríguez's guest in the contest Tu cara me suena (Your Face Sounds Familiar) imitating with her, the performance of “Señorita” by Shawn Mendes and Camila Cabello.
-In September 2020 he collaborated with Spanish singer and fellow friend Mireya Bravo on the duet song "Pídeme", it was #1 in iTunes Spain and Amazon music.
+In September 2020, he collaborated with Spanish singer and friend Mireya Bravo on the duet song "Pídeme", it was #1 in iTunes Spain and Amazon music.
 In June 2021 Raoul released the single "Caníbales" with the collaboration of DJ Hektor Mass, the song was #1 in iTunes Spain and Argentina.